Well, well, well. What do we have here? Could it be a knock off of one of the all time best ice cream flavors ever? Why, yes. Yes it can.

 Oatmeal chocolate chip cookie dough nestled in yummy cinnamon ice cream.
 Just the latest best thing ever to come out of my (read: my boyfriend's) kitchen.
 I'm in love...with the boyfriend, Ben, and Jerry.
 It's complicated, but hopefully you like it to because it's my little entry for:

 Dun, duh duh DUUUHHHH!
 The Cookie Dough-lympics!
-It's a fabulous little cookie dough themed round up (and contest, cough cough, love me!) all using Lindsay Landis’s egg-free cookie dough from her up-and-coming The Cookie Dough Lover’s Cookbook.
+It's a fabulous little cookie dough themed round up (and contest, cough cough, love me!) all using Lindsay Landis’s egg-free cookie dough from The Cookie Dough Lover’s Cookbook.

 And without further ado,